Basses | by Jaydee, Alembic, and Musicman

 Aside from the smaller body shape, the only difference from the signature series is the absence of the D.I. out for recording.

-A lovely Bass which was a very good fit for me, with one of the best neck profiles I’ve ever played.
+A great Bass which was a very good fit for me, with one of the best neck profiles I’ve ever played.
 After a couple of year’s, I exchanged this Bass for the supernatural series 2 Bass, which I still own today.

-I discovered recently that this Bass was for sale in Belgium (2018) and I understand it is now back in the UK.”
+I discovered recently that this very same Bass was for available in Belgium (2018), and I understand it is now back in the UK.”

 Alembic: Signature (Standard)